SachinSaligram/alexa-scrum-bot/Alexa-Deploy/DEPLOY.md

 Refresh the AT board and you will see that Story 2 with task AT-16 has been moved to state Done -
 ![img](https://github.ncsu.edu/rmuddur/Scrumster/blob/master/Alexa-Deploy/se5.PNG)

 2. The second type to test this use-case is that one need not say the entire command at one go.
-User can split is as - Initial state of AT board -
+User can split it as -

+Initial state of AT board -
 ![img](https://github.ncsu.edu/rmuddur/Scrumster/blob/master/Alexa-Deploy/se5.PNG)